jentery/uw/index.md

 * **Prototyping Pasts and Futures**: This course introduces you to using digital methods to conjecture about the past and future.
 Emphasis is placed on digital methods as forms of negotiation and as modes of iterative development.
 * **Project (Ethics and Production)**: This workshop is an opportunity for you to develop a prototyping project and consider its social, cultural, and ethical dimensions.
 It may be conducted in collaboration with a community partner or internship program (where applicable).

-The benefits of this sequence include, again, flexibility for students, faculty, and staff, as well as in the selection of content.
+The benefits of this sequence include, again, flexibility for students, faculty, and staff and in the selection of content.
 When compared with the Survey of Methods, it requires a minor investment in the more technical dimensions of digital humanities.
 It could also be taught from a low-tech perspective.

 ## References